-Since they are still unable to speak, it is more difficult to understand exactly what the baby is going through, the discomfort, or where the pain is.
-Generally, parents know their baby is sick when the baby is nervous or the symptoms are obvious – such as B. Vomiting.
+Since they cannot speak, it is harder to understand exactly what the baby is going through, the discomfort, or where the pain is.
+Mostly, parents know their baby is not well when the baby is irritating or the symptoms are obvious like Vomiting.

-Even when a child is learning to speak, their limited vocabulary can make it difficult for parents, guardians, and health care providers to have a clear idea of what the child is experiencing about the symptoms.
+In the initial stage of a child they start learning to speak, their restricted vocabulary can make it challenging for parents, guardians, and health care providers to have a clear idea of what the child is experiencing symptoms.

 Digestive problems such as flatulence or pale and uncomfortable bowel movements can be ruled out as less chronic diseases.
 Once properly diagnosed, transitioning a child to a gluten-free diet can be easy in some ways and difficult in others.

-Diagnosing teens with celiac disease can be easier because they are more verbal, but some of the symptoms they experience can be attributed to other factors.
-For example, migraines can be linked to hormonal fluctuations or too much screen time.
+Diagnosing teens with celiac disease can be a lot easier for parents because they are more verbal and expressive, but some of the symptoms they experience can be lead to other factors.
+For example, migraines can be linked to hormonal fluctuations or bloating.

-While the symptoms young adults may experience in their 20s may be similar to those in their 30s, 40s, and 50s, several factors can delay diagnosis.
+The symptoms of adults in their 20s may be identical to those who are in their 30s, 40s, and 50s, several factors can delay diagnosis.

 5 : There is no medicine to treat celiac disease